The-Cool-Coders/Project-Ideas-And-Resources/README.md

 If the information from this repo was useful to you in any way, make sure you give it a star 🌟, this way others can find it and benefit too!
 Together we can grow and make our community better! :smiley:

-Do you have any suggestions on how we could improve this project overall?
+<p align="center"><b>Do you have any suggestions on how we could improve this project overall?
 Let us know!
-We'd love to hear your feedback ❤!
+We'd love to hear your feedback ❤!</b></p>